Game development studio

 Retro Puzzles - Eviva L'arte

 Retro Puzzles - Eviva L'arte turns classic paintings into a structured jigsaw journey through artists, regions and a growing gallery of completed boards.
+The promise is simple: build a path through art history, unlock the collection and return for cleaner runs.

 - 225 painting puzzles across 45 artists and 9 world regions.